A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: The omitting types theorem for infinite quantifier languages

+We will assume in this section that $\kappa^{<\kappa}=\kappa$.
 By a type we understand a consistent set of formulas in a given tuple of variables.
 It is complete when the set is maximal.
 The goal of this section is to prove the following: